Visit the TrainWeb.org Fan Page on Facebook!

 C.M.
 Barbara Zepinko, the wife of Steve Grande.

-Waiting for the train to come is Ross and Mr. Seawright.
 I had gone up onto the bridge to check out photo angles.
 I came back down and while I was visiting with members of our group I spotted Maureen Angle coming my way.
-Maureen is the all time best Science Teacher that I have ever worked with.
+Maureen is the all-time best science teacher that I have ever worked with.
 It was her classroom experiment that lead me to getting sober.
 She always knew that I would reach one million rail miles ridden and in just a few minutes I would be leaving on that trip.
 I suggested that we go up onto the bridge to watch my train pull into Fullerton.
 A few minutes passed before we saw a headlight coming.

 Special thank you to C.M.
 Carl Morrison for the use of his excellent pictures.